meegpipe/meegpipe/tutorials/batman/README.md

 1. [Getting the relevant raw data files][getting_raw].

-2. [Splitting the large (20-30 Gb) files][splitting] into more manageable single-block files.
+2. [Splitting the large (20-30 Gb) files][splitting] into more manageable smaller files.

 3. [Extract features from the Arterial Blood Pressure (ABP) data][abp-feat] contained in the BATMAN recordings.
-We want to get such features for each experimental manipulation
+We want to get such features for each experimental manipulation and experimental task (`Baseline`, `PVT`, `RS`, and `RSQ`).

 4. [Extract heart-rate variability (HRV) features][hrv-feat] from the [ECG][ecg]
-   data, for each experimental manipulation.
+   data, for each experimental manipulation and experimental task.

-5. Getting [PVT response time statistics][pvt-feat] from the PVT response events, for each experimental manipulation.
+5. Getting [PVT response time statistics][pvt-feat] from the PVT response events, for each experimental manipulation and experimental task.

 [getting_raw]: ./getting_raw_data.md
 [splitting]: ./splitting_raw_data.md